Gold Base: North side

 Three villas left over from the old resort, known as the Upper, Middle and Lower Villas, stand below Bonnie View.
 They have been used as executive apartments by Miscavige and other senior figures.
 Alongside the Villas is the Star of California, a replica clipper ship now used as a site for community events.
 Other buildings located nearby include the "Ranchos", a cluster of buildings used to house the book compilation, editing, design and typesetting units; the "Del Sol" building (formerly the Hotel Del Sol) used for staff training; and various additional facilities for Golden Era Productions.

 One of these buildings, known as "Studio One", houses the "LRH [L. Ron Hubbard] Music Studio Complex" with state-of-the-art music recording facilities.
 Headley describes it as containing "very upscale conference and dining facilities for visiting musicians that are brought up to the Studio for recordings."
 Another studio on the north side, known as "Studio Two", houses additional audio production facilities.

 A pair of double-wide trailers adjacent to the highway were installed to house Scientology's Central Marketing Unit (CMU) and various Golden Era technical facilities, and were later used as the offices of the Commodore's Messenger Org International (CMO Int) and the International Executive Strata (Exec Strata).
 They have since become known as "The Hole", where up to 100 senior Scientology executives have reportedly been confined in "degrading conditions" since 2004.
 A building known as "The Spa", which used to be the center of the old spa resort that existed on the property before Scientology acquired it, is now used by the base's Qualifications Division.

-At the extreme west end of the north part of Gold Base is a compound within the compound, physically separated from the rest by chain fencing.
-A building called "OGH" (Old Gilman House, named after the family who built the old resort and lived in the house) is located here.
-It is reportedly used as a detention facility where staff are kept under guard while being "handled" or being prepared for "offloading" (expulsion).
-Some are reported to live there permanently, having been forbidden to leave the base.
+At the extreme west end of the north part of Gold Base was a compound within the compound, physically separated from the rest by chain fencing.
+A building called "OGH" (Old Gilman House, named after the family who built the old resort and lived in the house) was located here.
+It was reportedly used as a detention facility where staff were kept under guard while being "handled" or prepared for "offloading" (expulsion).
+Some who were reported to live there had been permanently forbidden to leave the base.
+OGH has since been demolished, its purpose now being served by the Hole.
 On the hillside above the base is a heavily camouflaged "sniper-style nest bunker" called Eagle that overlooks the entire property and the surrounding area.
 It was reportedly used as a lookout post where security staff with telescopes noted the license plate numbers of vehicles that lingered too long near the compound.